-An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application of Senior Citizen Savings Scheme.
-Existing account holders are also required to furnish their Aadhaar Number latest by 31.3.2018.
+An applicant should furnish his Aadhaar Number or proof of enrolment for Aadhaar, at the time of application for the Senior Citizen Savings Scheme.
+Existing account holders are also required to furnish their Aadhaar numbers latest by 31.3.2018.

 Amount of Deposit

 - The amount may be deposited in cash (up to Rs.
-1 lakh only) or by cheque/ demand draft drawn in favour of deposit office (or drawn in favour of depositor and endorsed in favour of deposit office.)
+1 lakh only) or by cheque/ demand draft drawn in favour of the deposit office (or drawn in favour of the depositor and endorsed in favour of the deposit office.)

-- Amount may be deposited by electronic mode of the account is in branch working on CBS platform.
+- The amount may be deposited by electronic mode of the account in a branch working on the CBS platform.

 Nomination under Senior Citizen Savings Scheme

-- Facility of nomination is available under Senior Citizen Savings Scheme.
+- The facility of nomination is available under the Senior Citizen Savings Scheme.

-- Apply in Form C. NRIs and person having dual citizenship (Indian and other) can be nominees, but in case of depositor’s death, they can neither continue the account nor the proceeds can be repatriated.
+- Apply in Form C. NRIs and persons having dual citizenship (Indian and other) can be nominees, but in case of depositors’ death, they can neither continue the account nor the proceeds can be repatriated.

 Interest under Senior Citizen Savings Scheme

-Interest can also be deposited into the saving bank account in an office/ branch working on CBS platform on instrument of the depositor.
+Interest can also be deposited into the savings bank account in an office/branch working on the CBS platform on the instrument of the depositor.

-If quarterly interest is not the depositor, it it will not earn any additional interest.
+If quarterly interest is not the depositor, it will not earn any additional interest.

-- The Senior Citizen Savings Scheme account will mature on expiry of five years form the date of opening.
+- The Senior Citizen Savings Scheme account will mature on expiry of five years from the date of opening.

-- The depositor. may, however extend the account for a further period. of three years by applying in Form B within one year of maturity.
-In such case, the deposit will earn interest at the prevailing rate on the date of maturity.
+- The depositor. may however extend the account for a further period. of three years by applying in Form B within one year of maturity.
+In such a case, the deposit will earn interest at the prevailing rate on the date of maturity.

 - If the deposit is not so extended, it shall earn post-maturity interest at the prevailing POSB A/c rate.

-- Depositor shall be provided with a pass book containing details of deposits interest and withdrawals.
+- The depositor shall be provided with a passbook containing details of deposits interest and withdrawals.

 Closure of account